n3rada/MSSQLand/README.md

 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on how to get started.

-- For an overview of the project structure, refer to [STRUCTURE.md](./STRUCTURE.md).
-- Learn how to add new actions in [DEVELOPERS.md](./DEVELOPERS.md).

 ## 🥚 Origin

 MSSQLand was born from real-world needs and hard-earned lessons.